ulisespereira/Unsupervised/README.md

-# PereiraBrunel2016
+#Unsupervised learning of persistent and seqquential activity' by U. Pereira and N. Brunel.
 This code is for  reproducing  the figures on the paper:
-'Unsupervised Learning of Persistent Activity and Neural Sequences' by U. Pereira and N. Brunel.
+'Unsupervised Learning of Persistent and Sequential Activity' by U. Pereira and N. Brunel.